-The stochastic fictitious play model that we analyze follows Fudenberg and Kreps (1993).
-In the first part of the paper we consider the stability of equilibria under learning.
+My model of learning in games is a variation on the stochastic fictitious play model which was introduced and first analyzed by Fudenberg and Kreps (1993).
+Stochastic fictitious play (SFP) introduces random shocks to players' payoffs in the spirit of the purification results of Harsanyi (1973) to the original (deterministic) fictitious play model of Brown (1951) and Robinson (1951).
+In the first part of the paper I consider the stability of equilibria under learning.
 In previous analyses of this model, Fudenberg and Kreps (1993) showed that in games with a unique Nash equilibrium in mixed strategies, play under this learning scheme converges to the Nash equilibrium.
-Kaniovski and Young (1995) extended these results to a general class of 2×2 games, and Benaim and Hirsch (1999a) further determined convergence criteria for a class of 2×2 games with N players, with the most general results recently provided by Hofbauer and Sandholm (2002).
+Kaniovski and Young (1995) extended these results to a general class of 2×2 games, and Benaim and Hirsch (1999a) further determined convergence criteria for a class of two action games with N players, with the most general results provided by Hofbauer and Sandholm (2002).
 Some related results have been shown by Hofbauer and Hopkins (2000) and Benaim (2000) who provide conditions for global convergence in certain classes of games.
-We summarize and apply these stability results to our discounted stochastic fictitious play model for two-player $N \times N$ games.1 As an example of stability analysis, we prove a conjecture by
+I summarize and apply these stability results to our discounted stochastic fictitious play model for two-player multi-action games.1 As an example of stability analysis, I prove a conjecture by Fudenberg and Kreps (1993) about the stability of the Shapley (1964) game, showing that the unique Nash equilibrium is unstable for small noise.